nitzanto/nitzanto/README.md

 Computer Science Student
 ------------------------

-As a second year computer science student, I am constantly learning and improving my skills in programming, software development, and problem-solving.
+As computer science student, I am constantly learning and improving my skills in programming, software development, and problem-solving.
 I am passionate about using technology to make a positive impact on society and am excited to contribute to innovative projects that can change the world.
 My Github profile is a showcase of my projects and interests, and I welcome collaboration and feedback from the community.

 * 🌍  I'm based in Israel
 * ✉️  You can contact me at [nitzan16001@gmail.com](mailto:nitzan16001@gmail.com)